tgroshon/tommygroshong.com/content/posts/2024-02-26-dark-politics-for-engineers.md

 In contrast, tactics are small-level procedures and practices to achieve immediate short-term goals: "on the ground" Sergeant/NCO stuff.

-I will address two today.
+I will address only a few today.

+1. Character assassination
+2. Technical Disparagement

 ### 1. Character Assassination